Dosage Form: tablet, film coated

-Lactic Acidosis/Severe Hepatomegaly With Steatosis
+Lactic Acidosis and Severe Hepatomegaly With Steatosis

-Posttreatment Exacerbations of Hepatitis: In clinical trials in non-HIV-1-infected patients treated with Lamivudine for chronic hepatitis B, clinical and laboratory evidence of exacerbations of hepatitis have occurred after discontinuation of Lamivudine.
-These exacerbations have been detected primarily by serum ALT elevations in addition to re-emergence of HBV DNA.
+Clinical and laboratory evidence of exacerbations of hepatitis have occurred after discontinuation of Lamivudine Tablets (HBV) (these have been primarily detected by serum ALT elevations, in addition to the re-emergence of HBV DNA commonly observed after stopping treatment; see Table 4 for more information regarding frequency of posttreatment ALT elevations) [see Adverse Reactions (6.1)].
 Although most events appear to have been self-limited, fatalities have been reported in some cases.
-The causal relationship to discontinuation of Lamivudine treatment is unknown.
-Patients should be closely monitored with both clinical and laboratory follow-up for at least several months after stopping treatment.
+The causal relationship of hepatitis exacerbation after discontinuation of Lamivudine has not been clearly established.
+Patients should be closely monitored with both clinical and laboratory follow-up for at least several months after stopping treatment with Lamivudine Tablets (HBV).
 There is insufficient evidence to determine whether re-initiation of Lamivudine alters the course of posttreatment exacerbations of hepatitis.

 The following adverse reactions are discussed in greater detail in other sections of the labeling:

-- Pancreatitis [see Warnings and Precautions (5.5)].
+- Risk of emergence of resistant HIV-1 infection [see Warnings and Precautions (5.3)].

 Clinical Trials Experience